moisesduartem/strato/README.md

 }
 ```

-The `app/views/users/index.twig` view will be presented.
+The `app/views/users/index.twig` view will be presented automatically.

 4.2.
 Passing parameters to a view